 Sleep Paralysis is thought to affect around 8% of people, yet very little is known about it.
 We do know that in the process of falling asleep, our body relaxes.
 Some people are aware of this transition from wakefulness into sleep, and this consciousness is what’s described as sleep paralysis.
+If you have experience with this condition and are struggling with it’s effects, here is an interesting article discussing online therapy that you may want to check out.

 Patient’s experiences vary, but many report a feeling of being completely frozen, a sinister presence or darkness, hallucinations, and feelings of being choked or crushed.